 Why Rose Bubble Tip Anemone Splitting

 Splitting is a self-preservation method.
 Also, in captivity, splitting is an asexual reproduction method.
 You can use it to enhance anemones’ future population.

 Why Is Rose Bubble Tip Anemone Dying?

-- If rose bubble anemone have a disease and you do not give proper treatment, they will die.
+- If rose bubble anemone has a disease and you do not give proper treatment, they will die.

-- Poor lighting condition causes to bleaching them.
+- Poor lighting condition causes bleaching them.
 Bleaching can kill the Rose bubble tip anemone.

 - Insufficient water parameters also can badly affect the anemone.
 They are unable to survive in unfavorable water quality parameters.

-- Anemone cannot suddenly adjust to the new environment if you did not follow the acclimating process properly.
+- Anemones cannot suddenly adjust to the new environment if you did not follow the acclimating process properly.
 It gives enormous stress to a newcomer.

 - Predatory activities can be a reason to die rose bubble anemones.

 Related : Do Clownfish Need Anemones to Live?